 An AI Solution

 GEMINI’s delirium project uses artificial intelligence (AI) to solve this challenge and has developed two automated tools: one to identify existing delirium cases, and another to predict a patient’s risk of developing it.
-This work is built on research by Lu Wang, Amol Verma, and colleagues, who have demonstrated the use of routine data extracted from electronic medical records to detect delirium and the application of machine learning to predict its onset.
+This work is the product of collaborative research involving the GEMINI team, researchers across the Toronto Academic Health Sciences Network, and engineers and social scientists at the University of Toronto, with support from the Vector Institute and initial funding from an NSERC/CIHR Collaborative Health Research Projects (CHRP) grant.

 One important concern in clinical AI is the risk of increasing health inequities by failing to account for social and economic variables.
 To address this, a multidisciplinary team including experts in clinical medicine, AI, and health equity, is rigorously testing these tools for bias to ensure that the detection and prediction of delirium are accurate and fair across diverse patient populations.